olehivanovw/Snake-game/README.md

-# JS basic task
+# JavaScript + HTML5 + Canvas = "Simple snake game"

-Hello, this block is designed for completing basic tasks in the JavaScript programming language.
+Hello, this game is created and intended to train the skills of working with the JavaScript programming language.

-It primarily focuses on review and learning new techniques related to:
-- Loops
-- Arrays
+Mastered Canvas technologies and working with it using JavaScript.

+The main tasks considered and performed in this project are related to:
-- Functions
+- Canvas with JS
-- Classes and objects
 - Working with HTML through JS
-- Async function

-The block is organized into tasks based on lectures and categories.
-Some code is commented out /// to avoid display issues.